We are now going to explore the features that offer more in depth interrogation of a view in the Data Catalog. This includes:

 Return to the Search page and search for

 client_with_bills.
-Open this view and navigate to the Lineage tab and select the
+Open this view and navigate to the Data lineage tab and select the

 We can now see the value of the

-Lineage tab, where we can identify the lineage of the primary_phone field. including all of the operations involved with the field.
+Data lineage tab, where we can identify the lineage of the primary_phone field including all of the operations involved with the field.

-In the next section we will explore Indexing data to enable the Content search functionality (note that until now, the Search form was only searching in the Metadata: views, tags, etc. but not in the data returned by those views!).
+In the next section we will explore Indexing data to enable the Content search functionality (note that until now, the Search form was only searching in the Metadata but not in the data returned by those views!).

 Note: the next section is oriented to technical people who wants to know how to enable that functionality.
 If you need only to learn how to use it, please skip that section clicking here.